AnyBody/tutorials/A_study_of_studies/lesson2.md

 The arm correctly assembled at the elbow by SetInitialConditions.
 :::

-Here's a more detailed explanation: The system must perform a kinematical analysis to connect the model correctly at the joints.
-This requires that the model is kinematically determinate.
-Another way of expressing that is that there must be the correct number of - and relationship between joints and drivers in the model.
-It usually takes some iterations in the model development to get it right.
-During these iterations it is useful to be able to load the model and see a picture of it, and this is why the loading simply positions the segments where the user placed them.
+To correctly connect the model at the joints, a kinematic analysis is necessary.
+This means the model must be kinematically determinate, with the right number and relationship of joints and drivers.
+Achieving this balance may take several iterations during model development.
+During these iterations, you can load the model to visualize it.
+This is why the loading the model simply positions the segments where the user placed them.

-Instead of simply running the InitialConditions operation, you can also single-step through it to see what it does.
-This is done by clicking the "Step" button instead of the "Run" button.
+Instead of running the InitialConditions operation outright, you can step through it to understand its workings.
+Do this by clicking the "Step" button, not the "Run" button.

 :::{figure} _static/lesson2/image3.png
-:alt: After initial conditions
+:alt: Using the step button
-:scale: 100 %
+:scale: 50 %

 Picking the step button.
 :::

-The first step re-establishes the load-time conditions.
-This means that it positions the model as it was when you loaded it.
-This is useful for identification of kinematic problems.
-The second step positions the segments honoring the joints.
-The third does not seem to do much, but it is used for positioning muscles wrapping over surfaces.
-It is just not visible in this simple model.
+The first step resets the model to its initial load-time conditions, useful for identifying kinematic issues.
+The second step positions the segments according to the joints.
+The third step, though not visibly impactful in this simple model, positions muscles wrapping over surfaces.

-The InitialConditions study can be thought of as the first step of a kinematic analysis, which will be the subject of {doc}`the next lesson. <lesson3>`
+Consider the InitialConditions study as the first step of a kinematic analysis, which we'll cover in {doc}`the next lesson. <lesson3>`.